grinya007/sp_i2i/README.md

 ![Cosine similarity formula](/img/cosine_i2i_formula_1.png)

 derived from formula for [Euclidean dot product](https://en.wikipedia.org/wiki/Euclidean_vector#Dot_product).
-Note that n = 3 in this case, we can't take into account ratings, given by U2 and U3, as their rating for M1 in unknown.
+Note that n = 3 in this case, we can't take into account ratings, given by U2 and U3, as their ratings for M1 are unknown.
 What we get is:

 ![M1 to M2 similarity](/img/cosine_i2i_formula_m1_m2_1.png)